Back to Insights

 Why implementing embedded rules matters now

 Fixed income managers live with overlapping pressures, including complex mandates, increasing demand for customized accounts, and growing scrutiny from clients and regulators, who now expect firms to clearly show why each portfolio looks the way it does.
-Yet in many shops, the rules that govern portfolio decisions still live in spreadsheets or disconnected systems, making it hard to produce a clear audit trail that explains why one account received a particular bond or allocation size over another.

-For example, instead of a PM having to remember “no tobacco, max 5% in CCCs, and keep duration between 4.5 and 5.5,” those rules are enforced automatically on every proposed trade and allocation, so anything that violates a hard or soft limit is flagged or blocked before it ever hits the order ticket.
+Guardrails change that by embedding the rules directly into day-to-day workflow rather than treating compliance as a separate, downstream step.
+Instead of a PM having to remember “no tobacco, max 5% in CCCs, and keep duration between 4.5 and 5.5,” those rules are enforced automatically on every proposed trade and allocation, so anything that violates a hard or soft limit is flagged or blocked before it ever hits the order ticket.
 This means you don’t have to rely upon portfolio managers and traders to remember every restriction and target; the system automatically checks each trade idea against set parameters throughout the entire invest-cash workflow.
+The audit trail becomes a byproduct of that flow rather than a separate documentation effort.
+One client explained why these parameters drove their firm to implement IMTC’s platform: “We ultimately needed a system that allowed for a tailored rules-based approach to build and maintain client portfolios that is driven by duration targets and sector positioning.”

 Rule flexibility that aligns with firms’ unique needs